CS272-S25/p13/README.md

-# CS472 Group Project

-Hello, CS472!
-This is where you can document your group project.

-Our goal is to build an assignment tracking website designed to help students stay organized and manage all their assignments for each class.
-This site would allow users to add assignments and classes and view the assignments based on class, due date, etc. The first page would be a dashboard that gives an overview of upcoming assignments.
-The second would be a Classes page where the user can add and view the courses they are in.
-The third would be an Add Assignments page where you can add an assignment to a certain class.
-The fourth would be a Calendar so that the user can see all their assignments in one place.
-The fifth would be an assignment page where the user can see their assignments and sort them (maybe by due date or priority).
-The sixth would be a settings page where the user can customize their experience.
-The last page would be a simple About page where we can share links to our GitHub pages, etc.
+# Assignment Tracker

+## Overview

+Our goal was to build an assignment tracking website designed to help students stay organized and manage all their assignments for each class.

+## Features

+- **Dashboard**
+  An overview of all you're upcoming assignments.

+- **Classes Page**
+  Add classes that you are enrolled in so that you can keep track of them.

+- **Add Assignments**
+  Add an assignment to a specific class.

+- **Calendar View**
+  Visualization of all of your assignments and when they are due.

+- **Assignment View**
+  A page that has all of your assignments listed.

+- **Settings Page**
+  Allows you to change certain aspects of the site.

+- **About Page**
+  Learn more about our team and our mission.

+## Visit the Site
+You can visit the site here: https://cs272-s25.github.io/p13/